Grog84/Grog84.github.io/index.md

 ### [Maze Wielders](https://github.com/Grog84/LabirintoMagico.git)

-Maze Wielders is a one month school project developed inside the Digital Bros Game Academy.
+Maze Wielders is a one month project developed inside the Digital Bros Game Academy.
 It is a 2D turn based, multiplayer game that got its inspiration from the notorious board game **Labyrinth**.
-As in the board game, in Maze Wielders it is possible to slide the tiles forming the board in order to create new paths, but it is also possible to rotate them and to insert traps for the other players (that will become invisible and is up to them to remember where they are!)
-The goal of the game is to be the first player to grab the crystal at the center of the board and bring it to the base, causing a continuous shifting of the playstyle from an everyone off against each other to an everyone off against the crystal carrier.
+As in the board game, in Maze Wielders it is possible to move the tiles forming the board in order to create new paths and impede the other players actions.
+Compared to the board game though, we added some extra feature like the abilty to rotate groups of tiles or to lay down hidden traps.
+The goal of the game is to be the first player to grab the crystal at the center of the board and bring it to his base.
+This dynamic causes a continuous shifting of the playstyle from an everyone off against each other to an everyone off against the one crystal carrier.
+The crystal will grant extra power, but will it be enough?

 My main contributions to the project are:
 - The turn manager
 - The lerping tiles system
 - The trap activation
-- UI animation
+- The UI animations

 ![Gameplay Screenshot]({{ https://grog84.github.io }}/assets/andrea-memeo-screenshots-0003-layer-17.jpg)

 ### [C.U.R.C](https://github.com/Grog84/GGJ18)

-C.U.R.C (Clumsy Ufo Ray Controller) is a game realized during the 2018 Global Game Jam in Milan and the proud winner of the **WTF!** award :P
+C.U.R.C (Clumsy Ufo Ray Controller) is a game realized in occasion of the 2018 Global Game Jam in Milan, and the proud winner of the **WTF!** award :P
-In C.U.R.C you play the role of a nasty alien who's making use of his U.F.O special ray in order to take control of a poor scientist and mess up his secret base.
+In C.U.R.C you play as a nasty alien who is making use of his U.F.O special ray in order to take control of a poor scientist and mess up his secret base.
 Very soon things are going wild!
 Humorous sounds and messy characters creates hilarious situations and makes the game worth a try.

 ![Gameplay Screenshots]({{ https://grog84.github.io }}/assets/sc1.png)

 ### [Don Cosciotte](https://github.com/Grog84/DBGAGameJam)

-Don Cosciotte is a game created in occasion of the Digital Bros Game Jam.
-It is a variation on the typical tower defense theme, mixing it with a little **Lemmings** touch.
+Don Cosciotte is another game jam project, created in occasion of the Digital Bros Game Jam 2018.
+It is a variation on the typical tower defense theme, adding to the mix a little **Lemmings** touch.
 In Don Cosciotte you play as an invisible entity helping the main character (a worthless and dumb Mr. No-one) in his path to glory.
-Swiping away traps and enemies you have to protect the Don while he crosses the level, but be aware: his way of thinking could not be as easy to read.
+Swiping away traps and enemies you have to protect the Don while he crosses the level, but be aware: his behaviour could not be that easy to read.
 The game is filled with humorous touches, like shepherdess monsters, dumb sounds and rolling heads :)

 ![Home Environment WIP Screenshot]({{ https://grog84.github.io }}/assets/screen3.png)